Table of Contents

 4. Gross Profit Margin

 The gross profit margin is a key metric to include in a professional financial dashboard.
-This KPI aims to track the total revenue minus the cost of goods sold or service delivered and divide it by your total sales revenue.
+This KPI aims to track the total revenue minus the cost of goods sold or services delivered and divide it by your total sales revenue.
 To put it simply, this metric displays the percentage of total sales revenue that you get to keep after accounting for all the costs associated with production and labor.
-By tracking the gross profit margin, you can understand how effective is the production of your company, a higher gross profit means a higher income.
-In this case, the gauge chart aims to do just that, by looking at this percentage, business executives can understand at a first glance the financial health of the company.
+By tracking the gross profit margin, you can understand how effective the production of your company is: a higher gross profit means a higher income.
+In this case, the gauge chart aims to do just that, by looking at this percentage, senior executives can understand at a first glance the financial health of the company.

 5. Net Promoter Score